 The beautiful market town of Dorchester is the county town of Dorset.
 It is steeped in 6000 years of history and boasts characterful shops and museums, plus a busy Wednesday market.
 Dorchester was an important town in Roman times when it was known as Durnovaria.
 You are able to visit the ‘Roman Town House’, just behind County Hall, which was discovered in the 1930’s.
 Maiden Castle a complex Iron Age fort dominates the landscape to the south west of the town.

 The famous novelist Thomas Hardy was born in Higher Bockhampton, a small village close by.
-Although he lived and work in London he returned to the town and published his first novel in 1871 followed by other well know works including ‘Tess of the D’Ubervilles’ and ‘Far from the Madding Crowd’.
+Although he lived and work in London he returned to the town and published his first novel in 1871.
+This was followed by other well know works including ‘Tess of the D’Ubervilles’ and ‘Far from the Madding Crowd’.
 You can visit his childhood home ‘Hardy’s Cottage’ in the village of Higher Bockhampton and also ‘Max Gate’ the house that he designed (built by his brother in 1885) which is located on the outskirts of the town.
 A statue celebrating the great novelist can be found at the top of the town in Colliton Walk.
-For more information about shops and restaurants within the town check out the discover Dorchester website here.
+For more information about shops and restaurants within the town check out the Discover Dorchester website.

 The Weymouth/Dorchester area offers a huge variety of things to do.
 Here we have broken down the locale to incorporate the finer detail of what the area has to offer.

-The larger towns of Dorchester and Weymouth offer an array of choice, from snacks to fine dining, all tastes are catered for.
+The larger towns of Dorchester and Weymouth offer an array of choice for eating and drinking.
+From snacks to fine dining, all tastes are catered for.

 Sandy bays, sheltered coves, wild shingle stretches, reefs, Punch & Judy and pedalos.
 This area has it all including a naturist area at Ringstead bay.
 Pets are also allowed to enjoy the fun all year (as long as they are on a lead or in a designated area).
 So whether its sandcastles and an ice cream or mask and snorkel, the choice is yours.